Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 So, here’s the thing.

-Let’s say you haven’t known about WordPress at all and you want to create a new blog with it.
+Let’s say you haven’t known about WordPress at all and you want to create a new blog or any other type of website with it.

 When you are creating a new blog with WordPress, you will naturally learn how to customize your header.
 You will learn how to customize your footer.